doyaGu/BallancePlayer/README.md

    ```
 4. **Open in Visual Studio**: Navigate to the `build` directory and open the solution file `BallancePlayer.sln` in Visual Studio.
 5. **Build the Solution**: Use Visual Studio to compile the project.

-### Building with Visual Studio 6.0

-1. **Install Visual Studio 6.0**: Ensure Visual Studio 6.0 is installed.
-2. **Open the Project**: Locate `Player.dsw` in the project directory and open it with Visual Studio 6.0.
-3. **Build the Project**: Use the build tools in Visual Studio 6.0 to compile the project.

-### Notes

-The official release package is built with Visual Studio 6.0 for maximum compatibility with older systems.

 ## Hotkeys